SPAM® For Food Storage

 Nutrition Facts of SPAM®

-SPAM® is typically sold in 12 ounce cans and contain the following:
+SPAM® (Classic) is sold in 12 ounce cans and contain the following:

 Spam Recipes?
 Leave a comment and tell us about it…